camiloribeiro/cello/README.md

 ----------
 To develop `cello`, you are going to need [Bundler][1]

+You need to have phantomjs installed to run the tests: http://phantomjs.org/

     $ git clone git@github.com:camiloribeiro/cello.git
     $ cd cello
     $ bundle install